cnabio/cnab-spec/301-metadata-repositories.md

 Instead of signing bundles and images itself, the `targets` role SHOULD _delegate_ bundles and images to the `bundles` and `images` roles respectively.
 With a delegation, a _delegator_ binds a threshold of public keys, which belongs to a _delegatee_, to a _path pattern_, which specifies bundles or images (and in-toto metadata, if any) that the delegatee may be trusted with if the delegator has not signed for them.

-More concretely, the `targets` role SHOULD make a prioritized, terminating delegation of all bundles (e.g., `['example.com/example-org/*:*', 'bundles/*']`) to the `bundles` role, and all images (e.g., `['example.com/example-org/*:*', 'images/*']`) to the `images` role.
+More concretely, the `targets` role SHOULD make two backtracking delegations.
+First, it should delegate all bundles (e.g., `['example.com/example-org/*:*', 'bundles/*']`) to the `bundles` role.
+Second, it SHOULD delegate all images (e.g., `['example.com/example-org/*:*', 'images/*']`) to the `images` role.
 In the interest of space, we will discuss only bundles going forward, but note that exactly the same principles apply to images.

 The `targets` role SHOULD use a threshold (m, n) of offline keys, where n is the number of administrators, and m is the number of quorum members that must agree on new `targets` metadata.
+The keys between the `targets`, `images`, and `bundles` roles MAY all be shared.
 Its metadata SHOULD expire yearly, considering that this information should rarely change.

 The following code listing is an example of this `targets` metadata: